 The rooftop is free and it’s a gem that I imagine not everyone comes across due to its Eastern location, but its well worth finding it and seeing the view of the City and Rivers from up here.
 It’s a bit of a sun trap too, even in the winter, and it was beautiful to rest my feet with the sun on my face and a view of Amsterdam ahead.

-I then took a direct right which took me down Molensteeg where I saw a lot of guys in the street looking into the windows and of course girls wearing not much through those windows.
+I then took a direct right which took me down Molensteeg where I saw a lot of guys in the street looking into the windows and of course girls wearing not much through those windows so then I realised that yes, I was in the Red Light District.
 Although I felt quite uncomfortable and awkward because I was on my own, I am glad that I saw it.

 To pre-book a boat cruise ticket to ensure you get one at the right time of the day that you want, have a look at these options:

-I hope this gives you a good insight into my day in Amsterdam and helps you plan your day there too!
-Whether you just have a day as I did, or you have longer but want to spend one full day just walking around and seeing as much as you can, this should help you out!.
+I hope this gives you a good insight into my one day in Amsterdam solo and helps you plan your day there too!

-Or, there is now a brand new Amsterdam Guide which is even compatible to an app!
+Or, there is now a brand new Amsterdam Guide which is even compatible with an app!
 You can buy that here!

-This post is in collaboration with Marco Polo Guides however all thoughts, opinions and ramblings are my own!
-This post may contain some affiliate links but at no extra cost to you!
+This post is in collaboration with Marco Polo Guides however all thoughts and opinions are my own!